abhishek8899/Codeforces-Dark-Theme/README.md

 ### Usage

-Go the extension management page of your browser (For chrome it is chrome://extensions) Turn on the developer mode
+Go the extension management page of your browser (For chrome it is chrome://extensions)<br/>
+Turn on the developer mode<br/>
-Select 'Load unpacked' and browse and select the 'extension' folder which includes json and js files.
+Select 'Load unpacked' and browse and select the 'extension' folder which includes json and js files.<br/>